 You can make dining reservations one of three ways, but when timing is tight I suggest calling first.
 They can give you all your available options over the phone without playing a guessing game online or through the mobile app.

 - Via MouseDining, the alerts sent to your email takes you straight to the booking page

 - On Disneyland’s website

 You may also input any dietary requests or special notes.
-Should you need to cancel, most locations allow you to cancel up to 24 hours in advance, but check the policy when booking.
+Should you need to cancel, most locations allow you to cancel up to 2 hours in advance, but check the policy when booking.

-Disneyland Dining Reservations
+Best Disneyland Dining Reservations

-Blue Bayou is the most notable Disneyland Park restaurant (besides, the highly sought after Club 33 of course) tucked away inside Pirates of the Caribbean.
+Blue Bayou is the most notable Disneyland Park restaurant (besides the highly sought after Club 33 of course) tucked away inside Pirates of the Caribbean.
 You want to eat here, even if it’s not for the food.